 They continued to walk, the sky now beginning to get very dark.
 Suddenly, Snowcrystal leapt in surprise as, in the nearest garden, dozens of multicolored lights turned on, transforming the garden into a luminous paradise like something out of one of the fantasy stories Damian sometimes read to them at the library.
 "Wow, that's beautiful!" she exclaimed, and for a moment she was reminded of the glowing crystals in her home cave, but she pushed the thought from her mind.

 "I love coming here," Inferno was saying.
 "Lots of humans have gardens like that.
 It's been such a long time since I…"

-He trailed off, for in one of the gardens, a bush rustled, and a sleek black pokémon walked out, the markings on its body giving off a glow that matched that of the lights that were starting to turn on in the rich garden it had just left.
+He trailed off, for in one of the gardens, a bush rustled, and a sleek black pokémon walked out.
+The markings on its body gave off a glow that matched that of the lights that were starting to turn on in the lush garden it had just left.